greenheartgames/greenworks/readme.md

 }
 ```

-The hello-world demo directory on Mac OS X like:
+The node-webkit v0.10.5 hello-world demo directory on Mac OS X like:
 ```
 |-- greenworks.js
 |-- index.html